 The streaming video environment is more crowded than ever these days.
 Not to be left out, Apple launched Apple TV+ on November 1 and has been slowly adding original content.
 They’ve since signed overall deals with the likes of Alfonso Cuaron, Kerry Ehrin, Jon M. Chu, Justin Lin, Jason Katims, Lee Eisenberg, Julia Louis-Dreyfus, Meryl Streep, and studios A24, Imagine Documentaries, and Oprah.
 Clearly, they mean business.

-With so many options out there, cord-cutters have a lot to consider when it comes to deciding which streaming service to invest in.
+With so many options out there, cord cutters have a lot to consider when it comes to deciding which streaming service to invest in.
 Of course, one of the biggest factors will be just how compelling each service’s movies and television shows are.
-In order to help you make an informed decision, here’s everything we know that’s coming to Apple TV+, as well as everything that’s been rumored so far.
+In order to help you make an informed decision, here’s all the original content already on Apple TV+, what we know is coming, as well as everything that’s been rumored so far.